slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"I think we have an ideology about talent that says that talent is a tangible, resilient, hardened, shiny thing.
 It will always rise to the top.
 To find and encourage talent, all you have to do as a society, is to make sure the right doors are open.
 Free campus visits, free tuition, letters to the kids with high score.
 You raise your hand and say, «over here!» and the talent will come running, but that’s not true.
 It’s not resilient and shiny, talent is really, really fragile."
 -- Malcolm Gladwell*

+> *"The true test of intelligence is not how much we know how to do, but how to behave when we don’t know what to do."
+-- John Holt*

+> *"The real test of intelligence is if you get what you want from life"
+-- Naval Ravikant*

+> *"The measure of intelligence is the ability to change."
+-- Albert Einstein*

+> *"The difference beteween sounding smart and being smart is «I don't know»."
+-- Naval Ravikant*

+> *"Clear thinker is a better compliment than smart."
+-- Naval Ravikant*

+### On geniality

 > *"In every work of genius we recognize our own rejected thoughts; they come back to us with a certain alienated majesty."
 -- Ralph Waldo Emerson*